Tonywuhk/realai.org/timing.md

 * AI Impacts: [Guide to pages on AI timeline predictions](http://aiimpacts.org/guide-to-pages-on-ai-timeline-predictions/).
 Updated 2017 April 7.
 * Open Philanthropy: [What should we learn from past AI forecasts?](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/what-should-we-learn-past-ai-forecasts).
 Updated 2016 September.
 * Open Philanthropy: [What Do We Know about AI Timelines?](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/ai-timelines).
 Updated 2016 July.

-## Real AI

-Please contact [Jonathan Yan](mailto:jyan@realai.org) if you're interested in joining our effort to build statistical models that predict when general AI will be created.
-Prior experience in modeling [basket CDS](http://www.nasdaq.com/investing/glossary/b/basket-credit-default-swap) is a plus.